 It is official: All my planned races for 2020 have been cancelled.
 But that was to be expected given that we are still in the midst of the COVID19 pandemic, complete with the social distancing and self-isolation practices that go along with it.

-For people who know me well, they’ll know that I am not generally happy about cancelled goals.
+People who know me well know that I am not generally happy about cancelled goals.
 If I say I’m going to do something, I (almost always) do it.
 That’s part of why I like to make declarations of my big running plans: To keep me motivated because I can’t be known as the person who says they’re going to achieve some great feat then doesn’t do it!
 (It’s an ego thing.)

 And whilst I know that people would completely understand if I abandoned my running goals for the year, I can’t rationalise abandonment.
 I mean, I have the time to train.
 I have space to train.
 And, importantly, I have the good health to train.
 The only thing left is to put in the race miles.

 Of course, there is a massive difference between running long distances in a race and running long distances at home.
 With the race comes support in the form of water and energy stops (and loos!) along the route.
 Race conditions also mean faster times because you’re caught up in the excitement of it all.
 And it means that you get the motivation to carry on from the crowds of people cheering you on as you go.

 The last time I ran a solo race was back in 2011 when I ran the Inaugural Homeland Half.
 The race was planned after a friend bailed out on a formal race and I didn’t feel like making the long journey on my own.
 That race was meant as a training event ahead of my first marathon, and I still wanted to put in the miles.
 And so, my Daddy was my support team all along the course.